s4n-cz/pdf-sigil/README.md

 ### Build

-Performs build with output into "build" directory.
-After those steps, there will be a **static and shared library** and also **selftest executable**.
+Performs build and puts the output into *build* directory.
+After these steps, there will be a **libpdfsigil** shared library with **selftest** executable and also **pdf-sigil** proof-of-concept executable.
+Also Doxygen documentation will be generated into *dir* directory.

 ```shell
 mkdir build